-Sensitivity optimization for an Organ-on-Chip ion sensor
+Sensitivity optimization for Organ-on-Chip ion sensors

 Organ-on-Chips (OoCs) are dynamic microfluidic platforms which can recapitulate the functions and mimic the physiological microenvironment of a (human) organ.
 By controlling the OoC micro-environment, cell culturing times can be extended.
 This possibility is significant especially for drug screening and understanding disease mechanisms.
 For monitoring and controlling the OoC micro-environment, sensor integration is crucial.

 Ion concentration is a prominent biochemical cue to monitor the physiological state in a micro-environment.
 Ions which arise from various chemical reactions can be monitored and correlations with vital parameters as oxygen and pH levels can be obtained.
 Optical methods to monitor the changes on ion concentration are bulky and costly.
 At ECTM we are developing an electrochemical sensor with fully electronic real-time readout based on low-cost CMOS fabrication.